The Essential Quarantine:

 Before the Quarantine

 This is possibly the most essential step in the quarantine period, and it comes before the quarantine even begins!
-When you arrive at the place you plan to purchase the birds from, it is important to do an initial check up on the bird or several birds in the group you will be taking home.
+When you arrive at the place you plan to purchase the birds from, it is important to do an initial check-up on the bird or several birds in the group you will be taking home.
 Look very closely for signs of external parasites, make sure the bird’s eyes and nose are without discharge, and check for general signs of the bird being unwell, such as favoring one leg or having diarrhea.
 You may want to see how well they tolerate being handled for your own purposes, and make sure they are of an appropriate weight and size for their age and breed.

-The most important thing to remember at this stage is that you have absolutely no obligation to take home any birds you suspect may be diseased .
-You may feel the urge to rescue a bird and help it heal, but remember that this may involve you bringing home sickness to the flock you have already established and making them carriers as well.
-It may seem cold, but you must make your original flock the priority and consider their well being when presented with sickly birds.
+The most important thing to remember at this stage is that you have absolutely no obligation to take home any birds you suspect may be diseased.
+You may feel the urge to rescue a bird and help it heal, but remember that this may involve you bringing homesickness to the flock you have already established and making them carriers as well.
+It may seem cold, but you must make your original flock the priority and consider their well-being when presented with sickly birds.

-As a side note here, whether you bring home new birds or not, you will want to wash yourself thoroughly and change out of the clothing and shoes you wore to look at these birds before going anywhere near your own birds!
+As a side note here, whether you bring home new birds or not, you will want to wash thoroughly and change out of the clothing and shoes you wore to look at these birds before going anywhere near your own birds!

 If the birds pass the first check, they are ready to come home for quarantine.
 During the entire quarantine period, take care of the established flock before taking care of the quarantined birds to avoid tracking dirt and dander out of quarantine.
-After caring for the quarantined birds, the minimum you should do every time is wash any exposed skin, change your clothes, and switch shoes before returning to your established flock.
+After caring for the quarantined birds, the minimum you should do every time is washing any exposed skin, changing your clothes, and switching shoes before returning to your established flock.
 It’s advised that you have a pair of shoes specifically for the quarantine that you can leave with the quarantine birds, or that you prepare a disinfecting boot wash to dip your shoes in as you are leaving the quarantine area.
 If you are using a boot wash, make sure no dirt or droppings remain stuck in the tread of your shoes after dipping them.

 For the first week, allow the new birds to become used to their new surroundings.
 Symptoms can show up during this acclimation period due to the stress of the move.
 Catching something at this stage can save a lot of time and effort, so keep an eye out for new symptoms and check the birds over frequently!
-At the end of each week, I like to perform a thorough check up on each quarantined bird as well.
+At the end of each week, I like to perform a thorough check-up on each quarantined bird as well.
 This step is not absolutely necessary if you are checking the birds over frequently anyway.